ChengguiSun/volume_rendering/readme.md

-This file is created for MM804 assignment-3.
+This file is created for MM804 project.

 # Accredit
 The code is written based on XXX.